Introduction to VMware Horizon 7 for Citrix AdministratorsVMware Horizon 7

-- VMware Identity Manager (on-premises) application store for fast, secure, and mobile contextual application access
+- Workspace ONE Access (on-premises) application store for fast, secure, and mobile contextual application access

 - Blast Extreme protocol for optimized user experience

-- User Environment Manager for continuity and consistency across desktop sessions and applications
+- Dynamic Environment Manager for continuity and consistency across desktop sessions and applications

-VMware Identity Manager, the Blast Extreme protocol, and User Environment Manager all contribute to the consistent and adaptive user experience in Horizon 7 and Horizon Apps.
+Workspace ONE Access, the Blast Extreme protocol, and Dynamic Environment Manager all contribute to the consistent and adaptive user experience in Horizon 7 and Horizon Apps.
 Table 3 summarizes some of the user experience products and features in Horizon 7 Enterprise Edition and Horizon Apps Advanced Edition.